spikelynch/mikelynch/content/code/the_homunculus.md

 of action and who are members of a community.
-The imaginary homunculus to whom a program is addressed is something like an ideal slave: the programmer (the master) provides a set of instructions to cover every eventuality, and the computer will follow them like an ideal slave.
+The imaginary homunculus to whom a program is addressed is something like an ideal slave: the programmer (the master) provides a set of instructions to cover every eventuality, and the computer follows them.

 Contracts, and laws in general, like all examples of human language, are not like this.
 The essence of a contract is that of mutual